 The biggest alternative health site, in 2019 after signing of the contract logged an over 90%-drop in traffic from google, and now is down to zero.
 Search results that were once top-ten are now nowhere to be found on the engine.
 I have been using the alternative search engine duckduckgo.com for some time now and it has been a good experience.
 Whenever I need something that it is not showing me, I can still resort to google, which is totally fine.

-But you should never again rely on google if you want to find out the truth about something regarding health, which has become all the more important in the past year, or politics even.
 The tech giants are controlling your information sources, and thereby your opinions.
 This is not okay.
 And we need to stop it in our own homes first.
 Here is a quick tutorial how to change the default search engine on your devices.

-A couple of months ago I went to a Lindt chocolate factory outlet and couldnโt resist buying a couple of really high quality bars that did however contain an appreciable amount of sugar.
+A couple of months ago I went to a Lindt chocolate factory outlet and couldn‘t resist buying a couple of really high quality bars that did however contain an appreciable amount of sugar.
 I found two of those bars lying around my house recently and decided that it was time to indulge on one of my carb days.
-Iโve been known to gain quite a lot of weight whenever consuming even smaller amounts of sugary carbohydrate.
-So I bit the bullet and ate almost a whole bar of chocolate and yes, the next day I saw the expected weight gain of about 1.5 pounds.
-Jeez!

-I decided to eat the other bar the next day so that I would not be tempted again in the future and my weight loss will not be further impaired.
-On this day I also tried a couple new supplements.
-I ate the rest of the bar from the day before plus a whole new bar and went to bed fearing the scale for the next day.
 In the morning to my total surprise I had not gained any weight.
 I was totally flabbergasted and immediately tried to find out what caused this change.
-After a little bit of thinking I remembered that I had taken some kind of chromium which I read about in the context of improving blood sugar levels and I was curious if that mightโve been the cause.
+After a little bit of thinking I remembered that I had taken some kind of chromium which I read about in the context of improving blood sugar levels and I was curious if that might‘ve been the cause.
 So, in the name of science, I bought yet another chocolate bar and did another experiment.
 I opened it in the evening, popped a capsule and started eating it.
 To my total surprise, after about two thirds of the bar were gone I was satisfied and the thought of eating the rest of the bar was not very appealing to me.
 That was a striking difference as I normally always have to restrain myself to be able to leave part of the bar on the table.

 The next day, I had actually lost a little weight.
 The experiment was a success!

-Of course Iโm not the first person to discover these effects even though Iโm pretty shocked that I only find out about this now.
+Of course I‘m not the first person to discover these effects even though I‘m pretty shocked that I only find out about this now.

 In the 1970s, researchers discovered that giving brewers yeast to diabetic mice produced resensitization to insulin and dramatic improvement of their diabetes.
 It was later discovered that a certain molecule in the Yeast that also contained chromium was responsible for the beneficial effects.